 ADL Film Fest’s selection decisions are final and no correspondence will be entered into.
 We do not provide critical analysis or feedback.

-If after submitting to ADL Film Fest your film becomes ineligible (screened at another festival, broadcast on television, available online etc), it will be automatically removed from consideration for ADL Film Fest and submission fees will not be refunded.
+If after submitting to ADL Film Fest your film becomes ineligible (screened at another festival in South Australia, broadcast on television, available online etc), it will be automatically removed from consideration for ADL Film Fest and submission fees will not be refunded.

 When will I be notified as to whether my film has been selected for programming?